openmobilityfoundation/curb-data-specification/CurbsAPI/README.md

 A Policy object is a rule that allows or prohibits a particular set of users from using a particular curb at a particular time or times.
 Multiple Policy objects together define the full extent of regulations within a [Curb Zone](#curb-zone).
 Much of this is similar to curbLR.

-The `policy` field within the FeatureCollection returned by [GET /curbs/zone](#get-curbs-zone) contains a list of the Policy objects referenced by the returned zones.
-In addition, the [GET /curbs/policy](#get-curbs-policy) endpoints return the complete list of policies.
+The `policy` field within the FeatureCollection returned by [Query Curb Zones](#query-curb-zones) contains a list of the Policy objects referenced by the returned zones.
+In addition, the [Query Curb Policies](#query-curb-policies) endpoint return the complete list of policies.

 A Policy is represented as a JSON object whose fields are as follows: